-7) Mini greenhouses are good for growing sensitive plants
+Mini greenhouses are good for growing sensitive plants

 The most commonly cited reason to have a mini greenhouse is to protect vulnerable plants from freezing temperatures.

 Digging up your entire bed and laying down dryer soil is an expensive, time-consuming process that most gardeners won’t want to take on.

 And because you’re potting the orchids which you can grow on window sills, you’ll need a bit more care, which a mini greenhouse can definitely give.

-8) They’re great for starting seeds
+Great for starting seeds

 Many people use mini greenhouses to start their seeds, helping them grow into tiny plants before transporting them into the ground or a larger container.